Reprints not available in PDF format are available by request (send me an email).

 Copyright Notice: PDFs are presented to ensure timely dissemination of scholarly and technical work and are intended for one-time download and personal use only (analogous to a reprint request).
 Copyright and all rights therein are retained by authors or by other copyright holders.
 These works may not be reposted without the explicit permission of the copyright holder.

 Dekar, M. P.*, C. McCauley*, J. W. Ray*, and R. S. King.
 2014.
 Thermal tolerance, survival, and recruitment among cyprinids exposed to competition and chronic heat stress in experimental streams.
-Transactions of the American Fisheries Society in press.
+Transactions of the American Fisheries Society 143:1028-1036 PDF

 Callahan, M.K., M. C. Rains, J. C. Bellino, C. M. Walker, D. F. Whigham and R. S. King.
-Trends and Controls of Surface Water Temperatures in Headwater Streams in Two Common Geomorphic Settings, Kenai Peninsula.
-Journal of the American Water Resources Association (in press)King, R.S. and M.E.
+Controls on temperature in salmonid-bearing headwater streams in two common hydrogeologic settings, Kenai Peninsula, Alaska.
+Journal of the American Water Resources Association DOI: 10.1111/jawr.12235 PDFKing, R.S. and M.E.
 Baker.
 2014.
 Use, misuse, and limitations of Threshold Indicator Taxa Analysis (TITAN) for natural resource management. pp 231-254 In: G. Guntenspergen (editor), Application of Threshold Concepts in Natural Resource Decision Making, Springer.
+PDF

 Back, J.A., and R. S. King.
 2013.
 Sex and size matter: Ontogenetic patterns of nutrient content of aquatic insects.
 Freshwater Science 32:837-848 PDF